 She had more strength this morning.
 She ate soup, showing pains in her face as she attempted to chew the pieces that floated inside.

 “Doon’t worry, we’ll get ye some better herbs in the mountain.”
 He reached to touch her wrist.
 She pulled it away.
 “The good ones, make ye ferget all about the pain in yer head.”

 The way up the mountain was as perilous as it always was.
 The cracking sounds of ice shelves under the weight of the snow on the side of the great staircase up to the great city was like thunder.
 Folruth thought each time that it was the mountain crumbling, or that something would fall and squish him like a beetle.
 This Clemnilshala followed just behind him, and soured her face against the winds that pushed then pulled them.
 Then there was a great cracking that startled Folruth.

 A cracking greater than usual.
 The eynnil overcame her nervousness of the stairs in a silent effort, she crouched low and opened her arms wide as though she was meaning to wrap them around him.
 Her mouth made a shape that he hadn’t seen on her before.
 An impossible shape that was between the baring of teeth and a pained grimace.
 The steam of her breath traveled out of the corners of her mouth in a way she looked a bit like a dragon.
 With the wind whistling in his ears he could not tell at all what it was she muttered in that moment.
 Muffled in the down of his hood and carried away by the wind.

-“Don’t touch the Eynnil, brother” said Rigmol before he turned and bugled into the valley basin below, causing an avalanche on Alfgorn’s face.
+“Don’t touch the Eynnil, brother” Rigmol lowered his head and groomed at Folruth, eying the eynnil.
+The ways he communicated in front of fully listening folk and they never heard him.
+He turned and bugled into the valley basin below, causing an avalanche on Alfgorn’s face.

 “<<But brother, she tried to protect me,>>”